Table of Contents

 You may be allowed to take specific alcohol types in the checked luggage, but most of them are not allowed.
 And you know what?
-Anything greater than 140ml is prohibited from taking along.
+Anything greater than 140ml is prohibited from taken along.

 How Much Liquid Can You Take On A Plane In Checked Baggage?

-Firstly get lightweight checked luggage before planning for your next expenditure.
+Firstly get lightweight checked luggage before planning for your next adventure.
 Then pack according to the restriction we have told you above.
 Lastly, people get confused regarding liquid restrictions.

-You can easily take duty-free liquids in the bags in a much secure way.
-The liquids more than 3.4oz to 100ml can be taken only if:
+You can easily take duty-free liquids in the bags in a much more secure way.
+The liquids more than 3.4oz or 100ml can be taken only if:

-- If you purchased the liquids internationally and mostly travelled to the United States, especially in a connecting flight
+- If you purchased the liquids internationally and mostly traveled to the United States, especially in a connecting flight

 - When you pack the liquids in a secure, evident bag and a transparent cover that doesn’t show any abnormal signs during the screening.

-- If you have the receipts and purchased within 48hours
+- If you have the receipts and purchased them within 48hours

 If the liquids are over 3.4oz or 100ml, it is recommended to pack them in your checked luggage securely.